PyCQA/flake8-pyi/README.rst

 3. Provides a number of ``.pyi``-specific warnings that enforce typeshed's style guide.

-Be careful when using this plugin in the same environment as other flake8 plugins, because they might generate errors that are not appropriate for ``.pyi`` files (e.g., about missing docstrings).
+Note: Be careful when using this plugin in the same environment as other flake8 plugins, as they might generate errors that are inappropriate for ``.pyi`` files (e.g., about missing docstrings).
 We recommend running ``flake8-pyi`` in a dedicated environment in your CI.